Jaynarol/jtxbody/README.md

 # JTxBody

-Just funny project for challange my self with the public world to track my weight loss 😂
+Just funny project for challenge my self with the public world to track my weight loss 😂

 `Live` : <https://jaynarol.github.io/jtxbody/>

 ### Features
-- No server need [host frontend with github] and [store database with google sheet]
+- No need server [frontend host with github] and [database store with google sheet]
 - Show goal and summary process
 - Overview weight loss with beautiful graph
 - Overview records with calendar view